 Sweet Agwa, a Bolivian liqueur which marries together an array of tempting herbal flavours, offering a distinct and enjoyable flavour.
 Agwa’s key ingredients are bolivian coca leaves, Brazilian guarana and Chinese ginseng which work together to offer a herbal, minty scent followed by a thick, syrupy mouthfeel awash with spicy notes, sweet menthol and the depth of the herbaceous ingredients.
 It ends on a long herbal note which encapsulates the overall flavour of this traditional liqueur.

 One of the Czech Republic’s many alcoholic herbal tonics, Becherovka herbal is rich with vibrant herbs and spices, creating a surprisingly fresh flavour which is wonderful before or after dinner.
 A natural herbal liqueur with only a little colour is not like a classic medicinal tonic and is in fact known for its gingery cinnamon inspired taste.
 Both ginger and cinnamon are included on the ingredients list as well as anise, cloves and other traditional herbs.
 Serve with tonic water to enjoy a traditional Beton.

-One of those all-time classics that france is famous for, benedictine is an herbal delight that brings together the flavours of twenty-seven different ingredients. over 500 years old and true to its original recipe, benedictine has a nose fresh in spice and fresh fruit, prune and orange alongside liquorice and cloves. when tasting you’ll enjoy the spice of the cloves alongside aromatic liquorice and a little fruity warmth. it’s surprisingly sweet and simply divine after dinner.
+One of those all-time classics that France is famous for, benedictine is a herbal delight that brings together the flavours of twenty-seven different ingredients.
+Over 500 years old and true to its original recipe, benedictine has a nose fresh in spice and fresh fruit, prune and orange alongside liquorice and cloves.
+When tasting you’ll enjoy the spice of the cloves alongside aromatic liquorice and a little fruity warmth.
+It’s surprisingly sweet and simply divine after dinner.

 The world’s only naturally green liqueur has got to be worthy of a spot in your drinks cabinet right?
 We think so anyway and green chartreuse is that drink.
 Powerfully flavoured and unique amongst similar products, it brings together the flavours of 130 different plants.
 They’ve been distilled and blended perfectly to deliver the famous flavour and green hues of this liqueur.
 To get a full taste of its unique flavour it simply must be enjoyed ice cold or splashed over ice.